We currently have two vacancies:

-Requirements: Full driving licence, ability to work evenings and weekends, based in an outer-Reading office with some home working available, satisfactory Enhanced DBS check
+Requirements: Full driving licence, ability to work evenings and very occasional weekend days, based in an outer-Reading office with some home working available, satisfactory Enhanced DBS check.

 About Berkshire Scouts